jisc-services/Public-Documentation/PublicationsRouter/v2/api/MatchingConfig.md

 # Matching Config Structure
-Document contains structure of JSON for submission and tr
+Document contains structure of matching configuration JSON for both submission and retrieval.
+Used in POST/GET requests respectively against endpoint `/config`.

 ## JSON Submitted Structure
 The structure of a JSON submission for matching configuration must match the following format: